openbmc/docs/yocto-development.md

-The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture
+The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture.

 OpenBMC uses the Yocto tools to manage configuration and creation of BMC images.